racket/racket-lang-org/README.md

 * The simplest way to build the whole site is with

+  [the below command requires you to first install the racket-lang-org directory as a package]

   racket -l- racket-lang-org/sync --save-temps --render-locally Web ; open Web/www/index.html

   This renders the site in some temp directory and then moves the directory